arkworks-rs/algebra/README.md

 ## Build guide

-The library compiles on the `stable` toolchain of the Rust compiler.
+The library compiles on the `stable` toolchain of the Rust compiler (v 1.51+).
 To install the latest version of Rust, first install `rustup` by following the instructions [here](https://rustup.rs/), or via your platform's package manager.
 Once `rustup` is installed, install the Rust toolchain by invoking:

 ```bash
 rustup install stable